Hazing Abuse Lawsuits

 In lawsuits involving hazing, when negligence claims are leveled against national fraternities, sororities, and academic institutions, they usually center on the organizations’ and institutions’ purported inability to avert hazing activities, adequately oversee their chapters or students, and implement anti-hazing measures with vigor.
 Such legal proceedings frequently argue that these national bodies and educational entities bear the responsibility of safeguarding the welfare and security of their affiliates or students—a duty they purportedly neglected to fulfill.

 So these negligence claims highlight the expectation that both national organizations and educational institutions not only establish anti-hazing policies but also actively work to enforce these policies and create an environment where hazing is not tolerated.
-The goal of including these entities in hazing lawsuits is often to hold them accountable for systemic failures that contribute to the perpetuation of hazing culture, seeking to compel changes that will prevent future incidents.
+The goal of including these entities in hazing lawsuits is often to hold them accountable for systemic failures that contribute to the perpetuation of hazing culture, with the aim of preventing future incidents.

 Here’s an overview of how these negligence claims typically address these entities: